(Auto)Stitching and Photo Mosaics

 $$ \begin{bmatrix} a & b & c \\ d & e & f \\ g & h & i \end{bmatrix} \begin{bmatrix} x \\ y \\ 1 \end{bmatrix} = \begin{bmatrix} wx' \\ wy' \\ w \end{bmatrix} $$

 Because we are using projective geometry, we will set \(i = 1\), which enforces consistent scaling, and solve for the remaining 8 unknowns.
-We can now solve for these 8 unknowns, let us start by expanding the above equation:
+To do so, we start by expanding the above equation:

 $$ \begin{align*} ax + by + c = wx' \\ dx + ey + f = wy' \\ gx + hy + 1 = w \\ \end{align*} $$